OpenST/platform-api/README.md

   # Do not worry about errors having code - l_c_m_i_4.
 These come due to cache miss.
 ```

-Copy the 'Generate Addresses Response' from the script response above and save somewhere offline.

 * Start Origin GETH with this script.
 ```bash